lazycatlabs/blog.lazycatlabs.com-giscus/README.md

 # blog.lazycatlabs.com-giscus
-This repository for giscus on blog.lazycatlabs.com
+This repository for giscus and external assets on blog.lazycatlabs.com